slz2003/RFCScope-/Errata_filtering/Result_manual/9716-4/packetizer_raw_output.md

 Specify explicit precedence rules—for example, state that when an optional SID is present, it unequivocally overrides any algorithm-derived label, or alternatively mandate a specific error response if a mismatch occurs.

-**Severity:** High
-  *Basis:* Divergent interpretations of label selection can lead to inconsistent MPLS label stacks and misrouted echo replies, which undermines the reliability of the OAM mechanism.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Causal: Issue 2.1
-- Deontic: Issue-2
-- Structural: Issue-2
-- Boundary: Finding-1

 ---